Beth Groetzinger Strickler, MS, DVM, DACVB, CABC

 Because of her background of experience in both human psychology and animal behavior, Dr. Strickler brings a unique combination of knowledge, skill and compassion to her treatment of her patients.
 She also has a special interest in enhancing her patient’s lives through cognitive and physical enrichment.

-Dr. Strickler enjoys hiking with her family, which includes two very active boys, two rescue dogs, two rescue cats, two rescue horses and a dozen very funny chickens.
+Dr. Strickler enjoys hiking with her family, which includes two very active boys and two precious senior dogs.